15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Traditional Khmer food spans almost 2000 years and there are many options in Siem Reap that will provide you with this authentic taste of Cambodia.
 Khmer cuisine has been influenced by various different nations over the years such as Chinese, Thai, Portuguese, and French.
 Some of our favorite dishes included rice and freshwater fish but there is a huge range of other delicious dishes worth trying such as spicy stir fry’s and hearty noodle soups.

 We found many good restaurants to eat at in the center of the city near Pub Street.
 In our experience, the best places for food will not have staff outside trying to coerce you to come inside their restaurants but be sure to scope out the menu outside to make sure they have what you’re looking for.
 It is always helpful to check out reviews on Yelp before deciding too.
-There are also some great street food options if you want to pick something up as you explore the city with the Old market being a good option to start with.
+There are also some great street food options if you want to pick something up as you explore the city with the Old Market being a good option to start with.

 Take A Cambodian Cooking Class